purescript-halogen/purescript-halogen/docs/guide/01-Rendering-Halogen-HTML.md

 placeholder = prop (PropName "placeholder")
 ```

-The `IProp` type is used to for events and properties.
+The `IProp` type is used for events and properties.
 It uses a row type to uniquely identify particular events and properties; when you then use one of these properties with a Halogen HTML element, Halogen is able to verify whether the element you're applying the property to actually supports it.

 This is possible because Halogen HTML elements also carry a row type which lists all the properties and events that it can support.
 When you apply a property or event to the element, Halogen looks up in the HTML element's row type whether or not it supports the property or event.